BZoennchen/supercollider-book/_build/html/_sources/chapters/misc/terms.md

 ### Legato

 With respect to the piano, legato means that a series of notes are played without a gap of silence.
-Before the pianist hits the next combination of keys when he or she sustains the previous keys.
+Before the pianist hits the next combination of keys, he or she sustains the previous keys.
 This concept is extended to wind and string instruments.

 In SuperCollider the term is also used for its time conversion.